Aleksander Rajchman: Education and Research Work

 After his father died in 1904, his mother migrated with rest of the family to Paris in 1909.
 Alexander studied there and obtained the licencié és sciences degree in 1910.
 He became a junior assistant at the University of Warsaw in 1919, whereas in 1921 he earned the doctoral degree at the John Casimir University of Lwów under Hugo Steinhaus and became a senior assistant at the University of Warsaw.
 Next in 1922 he became a professor at the University of Warsaw, and, after his habilitation in 1925, a lecturer there until outbreak of the World War II in 1939.
 In the 1930s, he was a visiting scholar to lecture at the Jacques Hadamard's seminar at the Collège de France.
 His research touched real analysis, probability and mathematical statistics, in particular focused on the Fourier series.
 Rajchman received significant results in the fields of trigonometric series, function of a real variable and probability.
 In mathematics, there are such concepts as the Rajchman global uniqueness theorem, Rajchman measures, Rajchman collection, Rajchman algebras, Rajchman sharpened law of large numbers, Rajchman theory of formal multiplication of trigonometric series, Rajchman inequalities, and Rajchman-Zygmund inequalities.
 Near a Rajchman measure, particularly important notion invented by Rajchman is a Rajchman algebra associated with a locally compact group which is defined to be the set of all elements of the Fourier-Stieltjes algebra which vanish at infinity, a closed and complemented ideal in the Fourier-Stieltjes algebra that contains the Fourier algebra.
 His first doctoral student a noted Polish mathematician Antoni Zygmund created the Chicago school of mathematical analysis with the emphasis onto harmonic analysis, which produced the 1966 Fields Medal winner Paul Cohen.
 His second doctoral student Zygmunt Zalcwasser, co-advised by Wacław Sierpiński, introduced the Zalcwasser rank to measure the uniform convergence of sequences of continuous functions on the unit interval.
 In October 2000, the Stefan Banach International Mathematical Center at the Institute of Mathematics of the Polish Academy of Sciences honoured Rajchman's achievements by the Rajchman-Zygmund-Marcinkiewicz Symposium.

-In April 1940 Gestapo arrested Rajchman as a Jew, he died in Oranienburg, Germany imprisoned by the Nazis in the Sachsenhausen concentration camp probably in July or August 1940.
+In April 1940, the Gestapo arrested Rajchman as a Jew.
+He died in Sachsenhausen concentration camp, Oranienburg, Germany probably in July or August 1940.